 The Nielsen-Massey Orange Blossom Water is made with the blossoms of the bitter orange tree with the use of water distillation.
 I love orange blossom water and tend to be very picky about which brands I use.
 And I’m happy to say that Nielsen-Massey Orange Blossom Water is a product that I always keep coming back to.
 It pairs so beautifully with baked goods and confections because it’s a great match with vanilla, chocolate, almond and even citrus flavors.
 It also pairs well with pistachios (orange blossom water and pistachios are two ingredients used very frequently in Persian and Turkish cuisine).

 You can find all the specifics on making regular vanilla marshmallows in this long, detailed recipe tutorial that I did on making perfect homemade marshmallows right here.
 It’s so easy to make perfect marshmallows with or without a sugar thermometer, once you get the inside scoop, and know the specifics.
 You can read the post and recipe here, on how to make basic homemade marshmallows, and use the tips I have shared to make sure that your syrup doesn’t crystallize.
-Homemade marshmallows make excellent gifts, especially during the holidays, especially when they taste as good as these orange blossom marshmallows (orange blossom pistachio marshmallows)!
-Plus, I these have been made without corn syrup too (thought you can make it with corn syrup if you choose)!
+Homemade marshmallows make excellent gifts, especially during the holidays (these chocolate marshmallows and peppermint marshmallows are huge crowd favorites during the holidays!).
+Plus, these have been made without corn syrup too (though you can make it with corn syrup if you choose).